cahoots-extension/proposal/README.md

 ## Usage

-Put the following tag to your HTML file:
+Add the following tag to your HTML file:

 ```html
 <cahoots-proposal></cahoots-proposal>